GoPro Hero Sessions

 GoPro was my first foray into UX.
 Here are some tidbits of work from those early days!

 I was lucky enough to get started in UX at a hot company like GoPro.
 I was attending San Jose State University at the time, getting my Masters in Human Factors and Ergonomics, and landed a summer internship with them.
 After the three months, I was brought in for a year-long contract a Jr UX Designer.

-At GoPro I was involved in variety of projects.
+I got involved in variety of projects.
 I was originally a visual designer but transitioned into an interaction designer role after.
 The main product that I worked on during my stay was the Hero Sessions.
-This camera had a very unique form factor and yet still managed to retain all of the robost functionalities that GoPro cameras are known for.
-This camera is inherently waterproof and has a single button (actually, two) hardware design that offers the quickest way to video capturing so you don't miss a beat.
+This camera had a very unique and minimalist form factor, and boasted all of the same functions and features as the main Hero cameras.
+This camera was inherently waterproof and had a single button (actually, two) design that was truly designed to do one thing: capture the moment.

-The main challenge with designing the interaction was how to make it user friendly as possible with the tiny screen and hardware limitations.
-When you only have one main function button and a secondary button (for wi-fi), you're forced to get creative; on the flip side of that same coin, you have to make sure to not get too cryptic and compromise the discoverability of the function.
-We played with beeps (audio), blinks (LED lights), button placements, timing, and repeated real life testing (in the snow, in the woods, in the sky, under water, with children or pets, etc.) that users may encounter.
+The main challenge with designing the interaction was how to make it as user friendly as possible when you have a the tiny screen and hard hardware limitations.
+When you only have one main function button and a secondary button (for wi-fi), you're forced to get creative.
+However, on the flip side, you have to make sure to not get too creative, making it impossible for the user to discover, learn and remember the controls.

 GoPro User Journey

 In between user research and hardware interaction design, I did get to do some wireframing and light visual design work for ancillary products and features.
 Here are some snippets from that: